How to Take a Gap Year (for Over 50s)

 • Become a campsite warden for a summer season – if you enjoy being outdoors and meeting people, then this may be for you.
 You’ll get paid and your accommodation costs will be covered making this a good option if money is tight.
 Check out this Facebook Group for a flavour of warden life.

 • Get educated!
-Take some classes in whatever interests you or learn a new language in a foreign country.
+Use a service like Tutor Hunt and get educated in whatever interests you or learn a new language in a foreign country.

 • If it’s not a break from work, but a break from your current job that you need, then consider working whilst travelling.
 There is lots of paid work abroad for over 50’s from fruit picking in New Zealand and South Africa, to becoming a digital nomad and working online.
 Making money on the road has never been easier, whatever you age and finding grown up gap year jobs is simple thanks to the internet.